How to Create, Manage, and Improve Knowledge Management Systems for Customer Support

 Providing this resource will be a competitive advantage for businesses in a crowded market.
 Also from Gartner: 89% of businesses are expected to compete mainly on customer experience.

-This comprehensive guide will help you build, plan, and manage a knowledge management system.
-It will cover the benefits, challenges, tips, and software options.
+This comprehensive guide will help you build, plan, and manage your knowledge management system.
+It will also cover examples, benefits, challenges, tips, and software options.

 The meaning of knowledge management system, while broad in use, can be narrowed to the following purpose: to help people utilize knowledge to better achieve tasks.
 When you look at it like this, you can reframe it as a more proactive form of customer success.
 You can answer customers’ questions in real time, as they’re struggling with their challenges, instead of constantly answering the same questions in your support ticketing system.